 Help for unpaid carers who are employed

-As a family carer, you have rights at work.
+As an unpaid carer, you have additional rights at work.

 Many websites offer advice on combining work or study with your caring role.
 These cover information on your rights at work, flexible working, support at work, and returning to work or study.